af7ss/OpenGD77/README.md

  The firmware is copyright of the OpenGD77 developers.
 See individual source files for copyright information.

 ## MCU SDK and API code:
-   Copyright (c) 2015, Freescale Semiconductor, Inc.
-   Copyright 2016-2021 NXP
-   All rights reserved.
+   See license files in sub-folders

-## FreeRTOS Kernel V10.4.3
+## FreeRTOS
    Copyright (C) 2020 Amazon.com, Inc. or its affiliates.
    All Rights Reserved.